Science of Alloying

 The g-loop is strongly contracted, but is accompanied by compound formation (the white unspecified fields).

-is added the g-field is either expanded or
+the alloying clement is added the g-field is either expanded or contracted depending on

-which tend to form carbides.
-In other words, elements that produce
+Elements which tend to form carbides.
+In other words, elements that produce stable carbides

 We have essentially chromium (Cr), tungsten (W), titanium (Ti), niobium (Nb; sometimes also called columbium), vanadium (V), molybdenum (Mo) and manganese (Mn) as carbide formers.
 The mixture of the complex carbides formed whenever those elements are present is often - wrongly - referred to as "cementite".
 The reason is that the carbides may contain both metals - iron and the alloying element - e.g. (FeCr)3C, (CrFe)3C2 (CrFe)7C3 or (CrFe)4C, to name some iron-chromium carbides.